ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 To ground this in a real-world example: imagine a German tourist who suffers a medical emergency in France.
-The pharmacy treating them can, in theory, access the tourist's digital prescription through secure European systems, verify it via a trusted digital identity, and dispense the right medication—without any delay, language barriers, or faxes.
+The pharmacy treating them can, in theory, access the tourist's digital prescription through secure European systems, verify it via a trusted digital identity, and dispense the right medication, without any delay, language barriers, or faxes.

 It is an elegant vision.
 But reality is rather more complicated.